fixrb/fix/docs/_posts/2015-09-06-from-rspec-to-fix.md

 The core philosophy is simple: a testing framework shouldn't be more complex than the code it tests.
 This dramatic difference in code size (16,619 lines of code) reflects Fix's commitment to minimalism and clarity.

-## Comparing Approaches: A Real-World Example
+## A Real-World Comparison

-Let's examine how both frameworks handle a real-world testing scenario.
+Let's look at a real-world example that demonstrates the key differences in approach.
 Consider this Monster class:

 ```ruby
 class Monster